appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/MigrationGuide.md

 Appcues iOS SDK follow semantic versions.
 Accordingly, a major version is incremented when an incompatible API change is made.
 Below are details for each such version change.

+## 4.x to 5.0 Migration Guide

+### Overview

+Updating to this release will not require any code changes for most SDK installations.
+Code changes would only be required if your app implemented a custom element targeting strategy.

+### Changed

+- ``AppcuesElementTargeting/captureLayout()`` is now async.

+## 3.x to 4.0 Migration Guide

+There are no no code changes required.
+SDK version 4 introduced support for push notifications.

 ## 2.x to 3.0 Migration Guide

 ### Overview